slavesocieties/openai/next_steps.md

 -improve (rewrite?) segmentation algo to produce this kind of data

 -combine training data from Drive and S3 into a single bucket
-    -remove image segments without transcriptions
-    -record characteristics (i.e. binarized or gray scale) for each segment
+    -run upload script on directory with downloaded Drive content -write script to scan training data bucket, check for lines that have text but aren't in json master, and add (id/color scheme/text)

 -add instructions and training data to transcription algo
     -make unmatched image segment removal part of HTR training data load